 - Ask for an executive upgrade

-If you are happy with the rate quoted ask if you can have an executive upgrade to a better room.
+Once you are happy with the rate quoted, then, and only then, ask if you can have an executive upgrade to a better room.

 Tell the booking agent if you are travelling on honeymoon or celebrating a special event such as a birthday or anniversary.
 You will often be given an upgraded room or extra goodies in your room.